MAJOR SHIFTS IN INTERIOR DESIGN & COLOR

 Curves have made a comeback and I'm loving this juxtaposition of male and female!
 First, I saw curves used in sofas and furniture, and now I am seeing an increased theme throughout other design details as well.
 This is quite the shift from the sharp angular, masculine lines and shapes that have been dominating home interiors for the last 15 years.
 Adding curves back into the mix will inject softness and balance into any space.The addition of curves is synonymous with adding femininity back into interior design.
 I mean stop and think about it - Adam was incomplete without Eve for a reason - perfectly balanced design involves both the pretty and the practical.
 My tip for introducing curves: start with less and build from there.
 Consider a curved mirror, curved chair (see below), wavy but subtle lines in your counter top, curved accent tiles or something as simple as adding art or table top accents with curvy lines and shapes.
 Or consider adding feminine touches in your fabrics - think velvet and florals.
 The Mood Board below illustrates a lovely mix of current trends beautifully.

-Of course, I'm still loving the strong architectural shapes, lines and dark colors of this current modern, masculine look (how about you?):
+Of course, I'm still loving the strong architectural shapes, lines and dark colors of this current modern, angular architectural look (how about you?).

 Shift #4: From Unused Space to Multi Functional Spaces